 Yes!
 Using Floetrol eliminates brush marks and leaves you with a clean smooth surface every time.

 Be careful not to use too much Floetrol or it may cause the paint to sag or yes even varnish.

-Yes, you can add Floetrol to chalk paints to help it flow and reduce brush strokes.
+Yes, you can add Floetrol to chalk paints to help them flow and reduce brush strokes.

-Although Flood Penetrol & Flood Floetrol serve the same purpose, Floetrol is used for latex paints where Penetrol is used for oil-based paints.
+Although Flood Penetrol & Flood Floetrol serve the same purpose, Floetrol is used for latex paints whereas Penetrol is used for oil-based paints.